 Yet as construction continues in the Galilee Basin, the fight goes on.
 Our Abbot Point action was an important part of this fight, demonstrating that ordinary people will not let this mine go ahead.

-We appeared in Bowen court on 13th March.
-We face charges including trespass, interfering with port operation, and contravening police direction and were surprised to be fined $8000 each.
+We appeared in Bowen court on 13th March charged with trespass, interfering with port operation, and contravening police direction and were surprised to be fined $8000 each.

-We need help to raise the money to pay our fines which totalled $8000 each! reaching a total of $80000 for all ten people who locked on.
-These are some some of the highest fines ever to be given to protestors in Australia for a non violent direct action and when compared to Adani's contested fine of $12000 for polluting Caley Valley wetland!
+We need help to raise the money to pay our fines which total $32000 for the four of us!
+These are some some of the highest fines ever to be given to peaceful protestors in Australia.
+Compare this to Adani's contested fine of $12000 for polluting Caley Valley wetland!
 We are considering appealing the severity of the fines, but this is also a costly process.
 If our fines are reduced, any extra raised will be donated directly to Front Line Action on Coal.

-Help us to continue putting out energy and resources into front line action that strives to protect our future.
-Your contribution will add strength to the campaign to stop Adani and move this country beyond coal.
+Your contribution will add strength to the campaign to stop Adani, protect our future, and move this country beyond coal.

 For footage of our action see here: https://www.facebook.com/FrontLineActionOnCoal/videos/1474467162666169/